 HEI contact details can be found here: Admissions Offices Contacts

 HEAR DARE documents must arrive in CAO by 17:00 on 15th March, 2022.

 Evidence of the results of examinations which are being taken in the current year must be sent to CAO as soon as they are available to the applicant and must be with CAO at least 10 days prior to the issue of an offer round.

 What type of documents do you require?

-In respect of examinations already completed, you must supply to CAO certificates for all qualifications which you mention on your application form:
+You must supply certificates to CAO for all qualifications which you mention on your application form:

 - Certificates/transcripts should be supplied in their original language and should show dates, subjects and results.

 - They should NOT be originals*; they should be A4 photocopies, certified typically by a school stamp, a HEI Admissions Office stamp, or by a notary.
 CAO will not return original documents. (*except for Graduate Medicine where original transcripts of results for all years are required)